arkanoryn/remote_day/README.md

 $> docker-compose up react-dev  # will start the react-dev container only
 $> docker-compose logs SERVICE  # displays the logs of SERVICE (see [./docker-compose-yml](./docker-compose-yml) for services' name) [$> docker-compose logs -h to list the flags]

-$> # to run the tests suit and the coverage for the backend
+$> # to run the tests suite and the coverage for the backend
 $> docker-compose run -e "MIX_ENV=test" api-dev mix coveralls
 ```